vcl/vcl/doc/DEVELOPMENT.md

 Do’s:

-- `vcl` name space prefix for any class name.
 - Class names in camelCased letters (why? because it’s easier to read and shorter than dashes).
-- Have a single class name like `vclFlipSwitch` on the root element of the corresponding HTML.
+- Have a single class name like `flip-switch` on the root element of the corresponding HTML.
 - Use relative units like `em`, `rem` etc.
 - Descendants names: Apply the same naming conventions; i. e.
-  `vclDescendantName`.
-- Except for some common Modifiers, use names such as:
-  `vclComponentName[SubElementName]ModifierName`.
-- To shorten this, you can abbreviate the component name and sub element name, e. g. `vclFSModifier`.
+  `descendant-name`.

 Don’ts: